 A port pin can be put into MCU I/O mode by writing a '0' to the corresponding bit in the Control Register (Port E, F and G).
-The MCU I/O direction may be changed by writing to the corresponding bit in the Direction Register.
+The MCU I/O direction may be changed by writing to the corresponding bit in the Direction Register, or by the output enable product term.
 See the subsection on the Direction Register in the "Port Registers" section.
 When the pin is configured as an output, the content of the Data Out Register drives the pin.
 When configured as an input, the microcontroller can read the port input through the Data In buffer.
-See Figure 20.
+See Figure 24.